pboisver/simple/docs/page3.md

 ---
 layout: page
-# title means in top nav bar
+# title also means in top nav bar and tab
 title: Page 3.7
 ---